AlerianEmperor/OpenGL-Object-Loading/README.md

 PS: it is only possible to load SanMiguel with modern OpenGL pipeline, old OpenGL will crush your computer without mercy!

-PSS: I didnt put the image of 12M factory since the only Factory model I can find is wrong, they have wrong vertex and face data, The program run smoothly, not data is missing and result in black screen :)
+PSS: I didnt put the image of 12M factory since the only Factory model I can find turn out to be wrong, they have wrong vertex and face data, The program run smoothly, no vertex data is missing and result in black screen :)

 # Gallerry